hale-manoa/hale-manoa.github.io/index.md

 First, [install Meteor]( https://www.meteor.com/install).

 Second, [download a copy of Hale Manoa](https://github.com/hale-manoa/hale-manoa).
-Note: Digits is a private repo so permission needs to be granted from the author to gain access.
+Note: Hale Manoa is a private repo so permission needs to be granted from the author to gain access.

 Third, cd into the app directory and install the required libraries with: